-The 2022 director compensation policy provided that each non-employee director elected at our 2022 Annual Meeting of Stockholders would be granted, as of the date of the 2022 Annual Meeting, a non-qualified stock option to acquire 24,000 shares of Class A common stock at a price equal to the closing price of Class A common stock on the date of the 2022 Annual Meeting, which was \$16.83.
-Each such option will, subject to continued board service, will vest in full immediately prior to the 2023 Annual Meeting.
+Pursuant to the 2023 director compensation policy, each non-employee director of ACM Research elected at our 2023 Annual Meeting of Stockholders was granted a non-qualified stock option to acquire 24,000 shares of Class A common stock at a price equal to the closing price of Class A common stock on the grant date, which was \$13.89 per share (the "Annual Options").
+Each Annual Option vests, subject to continued board service, in full immediately prior to the 2024 Annual Meeting.